Firehed/webauthn-php/README.md

 // See https://www.w3.org/TR/webauthn-2/#sctn-sample-registration for a more annotated example

 if (!window.PublicKeyCredential) {
-    // Browser does not support WebAuth.
+    // Browser does not support WebAuthn.
 Exit and fall back to another flow. return
 }